THE NANTUCKET 2.0

 First is the light-filled, finished basement, where—in distinct yet adjoining areas—poker, pool and a favorite movie can be in simultaneous play.
 Remote controlled blackout shades set the stage in the viewing area, which is less like a home theater and more like a family room.

 “That’s the setup families prefer in the long run,” say Nestor & Paul.
-“Integrating the media room with the gaming areas allows for so much flexibility.
-If the “guys” are downstairs watching a game on the big screen, they can also play pool, cards, etc. and maintain a connection between the various spaces.”
+"Integrating the media room with the gaming areas allows for so much flexibility.
+If guests or the kids are downstairs watching a game or movie on the big screen, they can also play pool, cards, etc. and maintain a connection between the various spaces."
 Audio control is always at hand via the whole-house sound system.

 Second is the four-season backyard entertainment area.
 A brick-paved patio with a generously scaled wood burning fireplace is as welcoming on winter evenings as it is on summer nights.
 Seating nooks flanking the fireplace and bench-width stair treads on the adjoining patio encourage stargazing and lazy conversation.
 A "summer kitchen" including a fully functional gas and electric range handles ribs, chili, burgers, clambakes, lobster boils, and everything in between.

 When it’s time to retreat, Nantucket promises sanctuary on its upper level.
 Behind the double doors of the master suite, a spa-like master bath beckons.
 Slide into the jetted tub, unwind in the multi-spray shower, and savor the tranquil décor.
 Zen inspired touches include natural slate tiles with luminous glass insets, a glossy black, open-shelved double vanity, and yin-yang shaped sink basins.